Vanajan Autotehdas: White M2 Half-Track conversions

 General manager Kytölä travelled to France and West Germany in 1947 and early 1948 to buy military surplus materials from the Western Allies.
 He bought 425 White Motor Company M2 Half-Track vehicles, 186 lorry engines, 304 Cadillac V8 engines, 4 Mack ED diesel engines, 2 Hercules Diesel DFXE engines, 11,000 GMC wheels and one 45-tonne-capacity trailer.
 Trading was organised through the Ministry of Supply and the first delivery arrived in March 1948.
 The White Half-Track vehicles were without armour; Kytölä's idea was to equip them with superstructures for field or forest clearing, or to convert them into Four-wheel drive lorries by replacing the tracks with a conventional rear axle.
 In total, VAT sold 359 units as half-tracks, and 60 were converted into 4×4 or 4×2 vehicles.
 These lorries were sold as Vanaja VaWh.
 Some of the half-track vehicles were scrapped for parts; the last was sold in 1952.

+Some of these conversions are still extant and in the Finnish vehicle registry.
+At least one hase been reconverted back in the WW2 half-track guise with US Army insignia.